saimohith1/Sally-Chatbot/README.md

-Hi, I'm Bingi Sai Mohith! 👋
+Hello, I'm Bingi Sai Mohith! 🚀
-I'm a dual-degree student pursuing BTech in Electrical and Electronics Engineering at Jawaharlal Nehru Technological University and BS in Data Science and Applications at IIT Madras.
-Passionate about data science, machine learning, and problem-solving, I specialize in Python, SQL, and data analysis.
-I’m eager to tackle challenging projects and contribute to innovative solutions while continuously learning.
+Welcome to my GitHub!
+I'm a dual-degree student pursuing a BTech in Electrical and Electronics Engineering at Jawaharlal Nehru Technological University and a BS in Data Science and Applications at IIT Madras.
+I’m passionate about data science, machine learning, and leveraging Python and SQL to solve real-world problems.
+With strong analytical skills and a knack for leadership, I’m excited to contribute to innovative projects and grow through continuous learning.
-🌟 Currently exploring: Advanced data analytics, AI/ML applications, and open-source contributions.
+🔍 Currently diving into: Data analytics, AI/ML, and open-source development.

-🛠️ Skills
+💻 Skills
 Technical

-Programming: Python, SQL
+Languages: Python, SQL
-Tools: JupyterLab, Streamlit, Git
+Tools: JupyterLab, Streamlit, Git, VS Code
-Domains: Data Analysis, Machine Learning, Geodata Analysis
+Expertise: Data Analysis, Machine Learning, Geodata Analysis

-Non-Technical
+Soft Skills

 Time Management
 Leadership